Alan Trejo Player Props: Rockies vs. Padres

-The Colorado Rockies, including Alan Trejo (batting .241 in his past 10 games, with three doubles, two walks and two RBI), take on starting pitcher Ryan Weathers and the San Diego Padres at Coors Field, Saturday at 3:10 PM ET.
+The Colorado Rockies, including Alan Trejo and his .370 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Blake Snell and the San Diego Padres at Coors Field, Sunday at 3:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Padres.
+In his last game he had a hitless showing (0-for-2 with an RBI) against the Padres.

 Alan Trejo Game Info & Props vs. the Padres